DriRaYV/DriRaYV/README.md

 ## Hi there 💘, my name is Rafaella.
 ## I'm a student off systems development.
-It is my first year in the course (1th year = front-end)

-SKILLS: JAVA SCRIPT / HTML / CSS / DATABASE/ OPERATING SYSTEMS
+- 👨‍💻I'm currently learning: JAVA SCRIPT / HTML / CSS / DATABASE/ OPERATING SYSTEMS
+- 💌Ask me about:  GIT BASH
+- 📬How to reach me: rafaellagdh55@gmail.com
+- 🚹Pronouns: SHE/HER
+- ⚡ my favorite phrase: "We were born to make history"

-my projects are for trainning, and you can use with the mit liscense.
+my projects are for trainning, so you can use with the mit liscense.

 Thank you for reading!!💞